Cartier Diamond Bracelet 1935

-American actress, Elizabeth Taylor, was an avid Jewelry Collector and a close friend of the Duke and Duchess of Windsor.
-She purchased the antique diamond ostrich plume brooch (image above) as she admired it when Wallis Simpson wore it, and bought it mainly for sentimental reasons.
+The American famous actress, Elizabeth Taylor, was also an avid Jewelry Collector and a close friend of the Duke and Duchess of Windsor.
+She purchased the antique diamond ostrich plume brooch (image above) as she openly admired it when Wallis Simpson wore it, and bought it mainly for sentimental reasons.

 Rubies, Diamonds, Emeralds and Blue Sapphires feature in the exotic Cartier Flamingo Clip!

-The Duchess of Windsor also on occasion would wear American costume designer jewelry, including Miriam Haskell Jewelry.
-Designer costume jewelry was not only worn by royalty, but also by many of the rich and famous movies stars of the time, such as Joan Crawford, Lucille Ball, and Gloria Vanderbilt.
+The Duchess of Windsor on occasion would wear American costume designer Jewelry, including Miriam Haskell Jewelry.
+Designer costume Jewelry was not only worn by royalty, but also by many of the rich and famous movie stars of the time, such as Joan Crawford, Lucille Ball, and Gloria Vanderbilt.

 Among the Duchess of Windsor Collection of jewelry gifts, Edward lavished on Wallis Simpson was the signature 'Great Cats' commissioned from the House of Cartier.

 It was the famous Panther Bracelet that enjoyed pride of place among Wallis Simpson's Big Cat Jewelry Collection.